upperlinecode/CS-and-the-City-Curriculum/react/styling.md

 }
 ```

 You might have noticed that `minHeight` is traditionally `min-height` in CSS.
-In React, when styling an element with an object, any property with a '-' is removed and the second word becomes capitalized.
+In React, when styling an element with an object, any multi-word property with '-' characters converted to camelCase (the first word lowercase, and all subsequent words capitalized).
 For example, `box-shadow` would be `boxShadow` when used in a style object.

 ## Conditional Styling